mubaid/adhan/README.md

 # Raspberry Pi Adhan Clock
-This projects uses a python script which automatically calculates [adhan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five adhans at their scheduled time using cron.
+This project uses a python script which automatically calculates [adhan](https://en.wikipedia.org/wiki/Adhan) times every day and plays all five adhans at their scheduled time using cron.

 ## Prerequisites
 1. Raspberry Pi running Raspbian
   1. I would stay away from Raspberry Pi zero esp if you're new to this stuff since it doesn't come with a built in audio out port.
   2. Also, if you haven't worked with raspberry pi before, I would highly recommend using [these](https://www.raspberrypi.org/documentation/installation/noobs.md) instructions to get it up and running: https://www.raspberrypi.org/documentation/installation/noobs.md
 2. Speakers
 3. Auxiliary audio cable
-4. sudo apt install mpg321 ( the replacement of the old omxplayer tool)

 ## Instructions
 1. Install git: Go to raspberry pi terminal (command line interface) and install `git`
   * `$ sudo apt-get install git`
 2. Clone repo: Clone this repository on your raspberry pi in your `home` directory.
 (Tip: run `$ cd ~` to go to your home directory)
   * `$ git clone <get repo clone url from github and put it here>`
-  * After doing that you should see an `adhan` direcotry in your `home` directory.
+  * After doing that you should see an `adhan` directory in your `home` directory.
+3. sudo apt install mpg321 (the replacement of the old omxplayer tool)

 ## Run it for the first time
 Run this command: